Joan of Kent: Marriage to the Black Prince

 In 1362, the Black Prince was invested as Prince of Aquitaine, a region of France that had belonged to the English Crown since the marriage of Eleanor of Aquitaine to Henry II of England in 1152.
 He and Joan moved to Bordeaux, the capital of the principality, where they spent the next nine years.
 Two sons were born during this period to the royal couple.
-The elder son, Edward of Angoulême (1365-1370), died at the age of five.
-At about the time of the birth of their younger son, the future King Richard II, the Black Prince was lured into a battle on behalf of King Peter of Castile and achieved one of his greatest victories.
+The elder son, Edward of Angoulême (1365–1370), died at the age of five.
+Their younger son, the future King Richard II, was born on 6 January 1367, the labour reportedly having been premature due to Joan's distress after the Black Prince left her side to fight in Spanish war.
+He was lured into a battle on behalf of King Peter of Castile and achieved one of his greatest victories.
 King Peter, however, was later killed, and there was no money to pay the troops.
-In the meantime, the Princess was forced to raise another army as her husband's enemies were threatening Aquitaine in his absence.
+In the meantime, Joan was forced to raise another army as her husband's enemies were threatening Aquitaine in his absence.

 Transition to Dowager Princess of Wales

 By 1371, the Black Prince was no longer able to perform his duties as Prince of Aquitaine due to poor health, thus he and Joan returned to England shortly after burying their elder son.
 In 1372, the Black Prince forced himself to attempt one final, abortive campaign in the hope of saving his father's French possessions, but the exertion completely shattered his health.
 He returned to England for the last time on 7 June 1376, a week before his forty-sixth birthday, and died in his bed at the Palace of Westminster the next day.

 Joan's son Prince Richard was now next in line to succeed his grandfather Edward III, who died on 21 June 1377.
 Richard was crowned as Richard II the following month at the age of 10.
 Early in his reign, the young King faced the challenge of the Peasants' Revolt.
-The Lollards, religious reformers led by John Wyclif, had enjoyed Joan's support, but the violent climax of the popular movement for reform reduced the feisty Joan to a state of terror, while leaving the King with an improved reputation.
+The Lollards, religious reformers led by John Wyclif, had enjoyed Joan's support, but the violent climax of the popular movement for reform reduced the feisty Joan to a state of terror, while leaving the king with an improved reputation.

-As the King's mother, Joan exercised much influence behind the scenes and was recognised for her contributions during the early years of her son's reign.
+As the king's mother, Joan exercised much influence behind the scenes and was recognised for her contributions during the early years of her son's reign.
 She also enjoyed a certain respect among the people as a venerable royal dowager.
 For example, on her return to London from a pilgrimage to Thomas Becket's shrine at Canterbury Cathedral in 1381, she found her way barred by Wat Tyler and his mob of rebels on Blackheath.
 Not only was she let through unharmed, but she was saluted with kisses and provided with an escort for the rest of her journey.

 In January 1382, Richard II married Anne of Bohemia, daughter of Charles IV, Holy Roman Emperor and King of Bohemia.